remko/pycotap/README.md

     - `LogMode.LogToDiagnostics` (Default): Put all output in a diagnostics message after the test result.
 This means all output will end up in the TAP stream.
 How this is displayed depends on the processor.
+    - `LogMode.LogToYAML`: Log all output to a YAML block.